| Beyond Text Representation -- Building on Unicode to Implement a Multi-lingual Text Analysis Framework

 more complex tasks like part of speech disambiguation, summarization or

+even parsing.
 We want to present the design and implementation of a flexible TIPSTER

 inspired software library to facilitate those multi-lingual text